 Lisa S. Aufzien earned her BA in Psychology from Vassar College and an MA in Hospitality Management from Florida International University.
 Her thesis was an analysis of the resort timesharing industry, including the present and future effects of timesharing.
 Ms. Aufzien spent her entire career in food service management with Standard & Poors, Continental Insurance, and Bell Labs.
 She was also Director of Food Service Management for the Verona and Caldwell School Districts in New Jersey.
 She is now retired.

 Leslie Gelrubin Benitah was born and raised in Paris.
-She earned her PhD in Journalism from the Sorbonne.
-Leslie became a broadcasting powerhouse right out of university, eventually becoming Executive Producer for primetime content for TF1, the most popular French network.
-She moved to Miami and gave up television for fashion.
-Her first boutique, Trend, was an instant success with its highly sought-after clothing from promising new European designers.
-She has also served as the Vice President of Groupe Terrot, a family-owned French development company, and recently became Editor in Chief of Challenges Magazine, a GB Group monthly printed in French and distributed in the United States and Haiti, highlighting politics and economics.
-She is a proud third generation governor at TAU and has seen firsthand the impact the university has on the city of Tel Aviv, on Israel, and on the world.
+She earned her PhD in Journalism from the Sorbonne then became a broadcasting powerhouse right out of university, eventually becoming Executive Producer for primetime content for TF1, the most popular French network.
+She moved to Miami in 2006 and focused her efforts for the first couple of years solely on written press.
+She became the editor-in-chief of a monthly French-language magazine distributed in the United States, highlighting politics and economics.
+Shortly after this she went back to film, directing several documentaries and working for numerous production companies and channels over the course of 20 years.